Akshay-Hegde/webbreaker/docs/README.md

 WebBreaker releases are packaged on github.com and can be installed locally.
 * ```pip install -e git+https://github.com/target/webbreaker.git#egg=webbreaker```

-### Supported Features: `supported_features`

-* _Jenkins global environmental variable inheritance with scan options._
-* _WebInspect REST API support for v9.30 and above._
-* _Export both XML and FPR WebInspect formats to Fortify Software Security Center (SSC) or other compatible vulnerability management web applications for vulnerability analysis/triage._
-* _Ability to automatically upload scan results to Fortify SSC or other third-party vulnerability management software._
-* _Centrally administer all configurations required to launch WebInspect scans from a [GIT](https://github.com/webbreaker/webinspect) repository._
-* _Configurable ~/.webbreaker/config.ini property file to support your Fortify, WebInspect, and ThreadFix orchestration._
-* _Enterprise scalability with configurable Just-In-Time (JIT) scheduling to distribute your WebInspect scans between two (2) or greater servers._
-* _ChatOps extensibility and [email notifications](.webbreaker/config.ini) on scan start and completion._
-* _Local [logging](.webbreaker/log) of WebInspect scan state._

 ### Logging `logging`
 WebBreaker local logs may be found under `~/.webbreaker/logs` and can be implemented with Elastic Stack for log aggregation.
 Recommended compenents include Filebeat agents installed on all WebInspect servers, forwarding to Logstash, and visualized in Kibana.
 General implementation details are [here](https://qbox.io/blog/welcome-to-the-elk-stack-elasticsearch-logstash-kibana/).
 A recommended approach is to tag log events and queries with ```WebInspect``` and ```webbreaker```, but remember queries are case sensitive.

 ### Docker `docker`